hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

     }
 ```

-And this is what your `organizations` object should look like now:
+And this is what the `organizations` object should look like now:

 ```bash
     "organizations":{